jhallDevelop/hfsm_raylib/README.md

 > **Note:** The `-B` flag forces a complete rebuild of all files, which is useful to ensure a clean build.
 The `-e` flag allows environment variables to override Makefile variables.

 ---
+## Running the Desktop Build Locally
+Just start the .exe or binary from the `src/bin` folder.

 ## Running the Web Build Locally